wp-plugins/combine-js/readme.txt

 == Changelog ==

+= 0.6 =
+* Fixed notices and warnings in error log.
+* Simplified functionality by including one single JS file in the footer of the site.

 = 0.5 =
 * Fixed notices and warnings in error log (thanks to pha3z).
 * Added glob function to remove cached files when settings saved.